-Nam ne of the Candidate:
+Nam e of the Candidate:

-Date e of Entrance into the Program:
+of Entrance into the Program:

-Nam ne of the Department:
+Nam e of the Department:

 of the Thesis/Dissertation:

-ne of Advisor:
+e of Advisor:

-nbers of the Committee and Members Department or Affiliation:
+Mem bers of the Committee and Member's Department or Affiliation:

 SCHEDULE

-1. Date The Thesis/Dissertation committee certifies that the student completed the experiments and is ready to write (use Appendix E to certified this permission).
+1. Date The Thesis/Dissertation committee certifies that the student completed the experiments and is ready to write (use Appendix E to certify this permission).

-2. Date Thesis/Dissertation Committee members receive the preliminary thesis/dissertation (2 weeks for Master students and 3 weeks for Doctoral students before the oral presentation).
+2. Date Thesis/Dissertation Committee members receive the preliminary thesis/dissertation (3 weeks for Master students and 4 weeks for Doctoral students before the ora presentation).

 3. Date Final oral examination.
 Committee members return the Thesis/Dissertation document with their critiques and/or recommendations to the student.
-The Advisor is the person in charge to assure that the student completes the final form of the Thesis/Dissertation document with all the changes suggested by the readers during the oral presentation as well as their written critiques.
+The Advisor is the person who ensures that the student completes the final form of the Thesis/Dissertation document with all the changes suggested by the readers during the oral presentation as well as their written critiques.

-4. Date Students submit the Thesis/Dissertation in final form to the Associate Dean of Biomedical Sciences (at least five [5] bound copies).
+4. Date Students submit the Thesis/Dissertation in final form to the Associate Dean of Biomedical Sciences (one [1] bound copies).